 1980s; before this all singing was unaccompanied.
 The old Chapel building was in a bad state of repair, so in 1983, after much deliberation, approval was granted for the building of a new Church on the old car park next door.
 This commenced in 1986, and the new Church was opened in October 1989, after being mostly self-built by church members and other regular attenders, who were there most Saturdays for a long time.
 There was also a change of name, from ‘Hope Strict Baptist Chapel’ to simply ‘Westoning Baptist Church’.

 Through all these changes the church has sought to remain faithful to the Word of God.
-The Old Chapel is still standing, and still in use, especially by the Toddler Group and for the annual Sale of Work.
+The Old Chapel is still standing, and still in use, especially by the Noah’s Ark Toddler Group.

 In 2003 a number of members of the Church were sent to begin a new work in Baldock, meeting in the town’s Community Centre.
 They became an independent Baptist Church in 2006 and their Sunday School and adult work is growing steadily under the pastorate of Mr Jonathan Northern, a former elder at Westoning.